Back to blogs

 1. Preserve Bitcoin's upside potential Selling Bitcoin to buy property can mean missing out on potential future gains.
 A crypto mortgage allows investors to retain their holdings while securing real estate.

 2. Avoid capital gains taxes Selling Bitcoin triggers taxable events, potentially reducing the amount available for investment.
 A crypto mortgage bypasses this issue, keeping tax liabilities in check.
+Consult your tax advisor for your specific situation.

 Security and custody: addressing key concerns

 Milo partners with BitGo and Coinbase, two of the most trusted third-party custodians in the industry, to safeguard assets.
-This ensures that Bitcoin pledged as collateral remains secure throughout the life of the loan and that customers' assets remain their own, not at risk should anything happen to the company
+This ensures that Bitcoin pledged as collateral remains secure throughout the life of the loan.

 The opinions expressed in the Blog are for general informational purposes only and are not intended to provide specific advice or recommendations for any individual or on any specific security or investment product.